TykTechnologies/demo-slo-prometheus-grafana/README.md

 4. Generate traffic

-K6 is used to generate traffic to the API endpoints The load script [load.js](./deployments/k6/load.js) will run for 15 minutes.
+K6 is used to generate traffic to the API endpoints.
+The load script [load.js](./deployments/k6/load.js) will run for 15 minutes.

 ```
  docker compose run  k6 run /scripts/load.js